aymanbagabas/Huawei-WMI/README.md

 # Huawei WMI Hotkeys Driver
 This Linux driver enables the extra keys on Huawei laptops.
-Supported laptops are:
+So far, it has been tested on these models:
 * Matebook X
 * Matebook X Pro